qualify for the program

 Severely Speech Impaired: A speech impediment that renders speech on an ordinary telephone unintelligible.

-2. Page 3 of the form must be signed by a qualified person (any person permitted to practice medicine in the State of Utah.)
+2. Page 3 of the form must be signed by a qualified person (as listed below.)

 Qualified State Agency Employee: Any state agency which serves the applicant and which can obtain professional documentation of the disability.

-Medical Doctor - Any person permitted to practice medicine in the State of Utah
+Otolaryngologist or Licensed Physician - Any person permitted to practice medicine in the State of Utah.

 c/o Relay Utah